rcmckee/Document-Classification/README.md

 	- SQL table (28gb and 1.4tb)

 ### Potential Problems
 - Incomplete labeling of art units: I am using USPC codes to assign missing art unit values in the data set.
+There are hundreds of codes and labels to assign.
+This could take up a large amount of time.

 ### Next Step
-- Fill in missing art unit values using [USPC codes](https://www.uspto.gov/patents-application-process/patent-search/understanding-patent-classifications/patent-classification).
+- Fill in missing art unit values for 3600 and 2100 art units using [USPC codes](https://www.uspto.gov/patents-application-process/patent-search/understanding-patent-classifications/patent-classification).
 - Exploratory Data Analysis (EDA) to look for issues of imbalanced classes.
 - Build and train models using Google Cloud Platform since I am acquiring the data using SQL from Google BigQuery.
 I will spend less time moving data between platforms like AWS so I can spend more time on the modeling.
-	- Binary Classification
+	- Binary Classification: is it 2100 or not?
-	- Multi-class Classification
+	- Multi-class Classification: is it 2121, 2129, 3689, 3622, 3629, and other art units in the 3600 range.
 - Deploy the model as a web app